iter8-tools/iter8/content/tutorials/canary-openshift.md

 ## Verify access to Bookinfo

-You can then check if you can access the application with the following `curl` command:
+You can then check access to the application with the following `curl` command:

 ```bash
 curl -o /dev/null -s -w "%{http_code}\n" "http://${GATEWAY_URL}/productpage"